My Favorite Chocolate Chip Cookies

 - 1 & 1/2 cups semisweet chocolate chips

 - 4 ounces milk chocolate candy bar, coarsely chopped

 - 1 cup chopped pecans

-Beat butter at medium speed in a heavy-duty mixer until creamy.
-Gradually add sugars and beat well.
-Add eggs and vanilla, beating well.
+Beat the butter at medium speed in a heavy-duty mixer until creamy.
+Gradually add the sugars and beat well.
+Add the eggs and vanilla, beating well.

-Drop cookies by tablespoonfuls onto ungreased baking sheets.
+Drop the cookies by tablespoonfuls onto the prepared pans.
 Bake for 8-10 minutes or until lightly browned.
 Cool slightly on baking sheets.
 Then, remove to wire racks to cool completely.

 Recipe slightly adapted from Southern Living Homestyle Cooking.